 Do you offer a rewards program?
 Yes!
 It is a great program that offers you cash off your next purchase.
 All you have to do is create an online account and then sign up for the rewards program before you make a purchase.
 You'll get rewards for every dollar you spend, and for signing up you receive $5.00 credit that can be used for your next purchase

 Can I bring my own bottle or jar to be filled?
 We've tried to make this idea work and are pivoting a portion of our business toward non-plastic refilling options.
 We understand that some retailers will refill your bottles, and while we have a retail store, we are registered as manufacturers of bath, body and spa products under the category of cosmetics.
 We have a much higher standard toward efficacy and safety.
-If you would like to learn more about the filling station at duross & langel, please follow the link.
-We do not ship glass from the filling station.
-If you wish to have it shipped, we suggest you choose an option in 64 ounce recyclable HDPE jug to refill your existing bottles.
-These jugs can be returned to be sanitized and reused so that nothing about the process us sungle use.
+We offer a vast array of 64 ounce recyclable HDPE jugs in most every product to refill your existing bottles.
+These jugs can be returned to be sanitized and reused so that with your help, we can close the loop on single use plastics.
 Fun Fact: it takes 23 HDPE recycled bottles to make one pair of yoga pants

 What about plastic jars and bottles?
 All things are not equal when talking about plastics.
 Many of our HDPE and PET bottles contain at least 35% recycled plastic.
 Unlike food plastics, our HDPE & PET bottles and jars are the most highly valued recyclable plastics on the planet.
 They are used to create sweaters, jackets, yoga pants and workout wear as well as most of the pipes, fittings and a myriad of other resinous materials that make our homes, cars and modern world possible.
 We use glass when it makes sense but for safety sake, plastic is our best choice until science catches up.
 We offer large refill bottles of many of our products to reduce cost and waste.
 We suggest everyone know what happens within their municipal recycling program and know exactly what plastics (most food packaging) ends up in landfills.
 We want to be part of the ultimate solution to single use plastic consumption which will take many different avenue to achieve.